Ribbit-Network/ribbit-network-frog-hardware/README.md

 [See more about the cloud database here.](https://github.com/Ribbit-Network/ribbit-network-dashboard)

 ## Questions?
-[Check out the Frequently Asked Questions section.](https://github.com/Ribbit-Network/ribbit-network-faq) If you don't see your question, let us know either in a Github Discussion or via Discord.
+[Check out the Frequently Asked Questions section.](https://github.com/Ribbit-Network/ribbit-network-faq) If you don't see your question, let us know either in a Github Discussion or via chat.

 ## Ribbit Frog V4
 This is the hardware repository that contains all the design files for the physical assembly of the Frog Sensor.